tonibuenter/blockchain-apps-docs/README.md

 - **Efficiency**: Transaction costs and speed.
 - **Enhanced Security:**  Developing robust methods for account management, role-based access control, and private key security.
+- **Privacy:** Ensure sensitive data is encrypted and only readable by the intended audience.
 - **Increased Efficiency:** Optimizing transaction speeds and minimizing costs associated with blockchain operations.

 ## Our Projects